 Tomcat Monitoring Tip: Choose a Method You’re Comfortable With

-Monitoring Apache Tomcat relies on tracking several very specific metrics that you might lose sight of without a complete server monitoring platform, whether you choose to use JMX beans or application monitoring tools.
+Monitoring Apache Tomcat relies on tracking several very specific metrics that you might lose sight of without a complete server performance monitoring platform, whether you choose to use JMX beans or application monitoring tools.
 Of the application monitoring tools on this list, we would recommend SolarWinds Server & Application Monitor, ManageEngine Applications Manager, or AppDynamics on account of their usability.

 The key is to make sure that you’re monitoring Tomcat in a way that is comfortable for you.
 If you prefer the oversight of an external application monitor then use a performance monitor.
 If you prefer to query MBeans manually then feel free to do things this way as well!